Four Key Steps to Planning and Communication

 - Q: Are you prepared for employees to quit rather than get vaccinated?

-A: Despite all the evidence that vaccines are safe and effective, despite the financial challenges workers would be bringing on themselves, despite all of the reasons for a person’s health, their career and their families, there will be some minority of workers who will not get vaccinated.
+A: Despite all the evidence that vaccines are safe and effective, despite the financial challenges workers would be bringing on themselves, despite all of the reasons for a person’s health, their career and their families, there will be some workers who will not get vaccinated.
 We never like to see anyone go, but we are prepared for it and we have to do what’s safest for the rest of our employees and our customers.

 Make use of employee feedback and the rationale you gave your workers.

-Tell the press or public the same compelling story you told your employees — for example, about the costs your company bears for COVID-19 hospitalizations, the number of days lost to quarantines or long-term illnesses, and the steps your company has already taken to incentivize the vaccine.
+Tell the press or public the same compelling story you told your employees—for example, about the costs your company bears for COVID-19 hospitalizations, the number of days lost to quarantines or long-term illnesses, and the steps your company has already taken to incentivize the vaccine.
 Also, share anything valuable you learned from gathering employee feedback, including support for a vaccination requirement or current levels of vaccination.

 Be real.
 Be yourself.